NetApp/trident/docs/docker/use/backends/ontap_options.rst

 * ``exportPolicy`` - sets the export policy to be used for the volume.
 The default is ``default``.
 * ``securityStyle`` - sets the security style to be used for access to the volume.
 The default is ``unix``.
 Valid values are ``unix`` and ``mixed``.

-iSCSI has an additional option that isn't relevant when using NFS:
+iSCSI has few additional options that aren't relevant when using NFS:

 * ``fileSystemType`` - sets the file system used to format iSCSI volumes.
 The default is ``ext4``.
 Valid values are ``ext3``, ``ext4``, and ``xfs``.
+* ``percentageSnapshotReserve`` - this will modify the percentage of space to reserve for snapshots on the volume.
+If nothing is set, it uses the SAN's default configuration.

 Using these options during the docker volume create operation is super simple, just provide the option and the value using the ``-o`` operator during the CLI operation.
 These override any equivalent vales from the JSON configuration file.